elianiva/elianiva.github.io/src/post/site-redesign/index.md

 I also don't have a new logo for my username yet.
 So it is what it is.
 I'll make that in the future.

+(06092020) UPDATE: I decided to use my github profile picture instead.

 ### Tags page
 I decided to remove the category.
 I think tags will be enough because I have another plan for the "category" thingy.
 I'll talk about that later on.
 If you've seen my archives page before, it kinda look like a mess, like seriously.
 I mean just look at this.